-As a Newport News rental property owner, one of the most useful things you can do to assure your real estate investments are profitable is to make them as low-maintenance as possible.
-There are multiple low cost and practical approaches to creating a low-maintenance rental property.
-If you find that you are spending too much time and money on property maintenance, these approaches may help.
+As a Newport News rental property owner, one of the best ways to keep your properties profitable is to make them as low-maintenance as possible.
+Reducing your maintenance costs can help you achieve healthier cash flows and save more money to invest in the future.
+The good news is that there are many low-cost and effective ways to create a low-maintenance rental property.
+If you are spending too much time and money on property maintenance, these strategies may help.

-The primary step to owning a low-maintenance rental is to guarantee that you choose the best materials for your property.
+The first step to making your rental property more low-maintenance is to choose the right materials for repairs and improvements.
 Low maintenance is not the same as low quality.
 Many quality materials are more durable and easier to keep clean than the cheaper, low-grade kind.
-Flooring is one field where this is particularly accurate.
-For low-maintenance floors that will keep their charm for many years, savvy property owners often choose tile or vinyl.
-Tile and vinyl both work well in kitchens, bathrooms, hallways, and other high-traffic areas.
-And both are simple to keep clean.
+Flooring is one area where this is especially true.
+Savvy property owners often choose tile or vinyl for low-maintenance floors that will keep their appeal for many years.
+Tile and vinyl work well in kitchens, bathrooms, hallways, and other high-traffic areas.
+And both are easy to keep clean.

-Another great strategy to minimize maintenance in your rental’s interiors is to paint the walls with a good quality semi-gloss paint.
-Unlike flat paint, which can be difficult to clean and may stain easily, semi-gloss or even gloss paint tends to hold up better to heavy wear.
-Examine utilizing glossy paint in the kitchen to make those walls stain-resistant.
-You may even consider adding a backsplash behind appliances and counters.
-A backsplash is even easier to clean than a painted wall and will decrease the amount of re-painting you’ll need to do between tenants.
+Another simple but effective strategy to minimize maintenance in your rental’s interiors is to choose a paint finish, bathtub surround, or backsplash that is easy to clean.
+For example, consider painting your rental’s walls with a high-quality semi-gloss paint.
+Unlike flat paint, which can be hard to clean and may stain easily, semi-gloss or even gloss paint tends to hold up better to heavy wear.
+Consider using glossy paint in the kitchen to make those walls stain-resistant.
+If you’ve got tile in the bathrooms, consider installing a fiberglass surround right over the top.
+These products are relatively budget-friendly and stay looking nice longer than grout lines.
+You may even consider adding a backsplash in the kitchen behind appliances and counters.
+A backsplash is easier to clean than a painted wall and will reduce the amount of re-painting you’ll need to do between tenants.

-As you’re designing your renovations, don’t forget about low-maintenance lighting alternatives.
-Pendant lights and chandeliers may look pleasing, but they tend to accumulate dust and bugs over time and are easily damaged.
-To reduce maintenance, opt instead for good quality, functional lighting that is mounted securely against the ceiling.
-It’s also a good idea to choose light fixtures that make it easy for your tenants to change light bulbs when needed.
-Consider enhancing your electrical outlets to incorporate plug-ins for cell phones and other electronic devices for an added selling point.
-This will not only attract more tenants but can help avert problems like blown fuses.
+As you plan your renovations, don’t forget to include some low-maintenance lighting and charging options.
+Pendant lights and chandeliers may look pretty, but they collect dust and bugs over time and are easily damaged.
+To reduce maintenance, choose good quality, functional lighting mounted securely against the ceiling.
+It’s also a good idea to choose light fixtures that make it easy for tenants to change light bulbs when needed.
+Additionally, consider upgrading your electrical outlets to include plug-ins for cell phones and other electronic devices for an added selling point.
+This will not only attract more tenants but can help prevent problems like blown fuses.

-Finally, one of the best ways to create and own a low-maintenance rental is to have a comprehensive maintenance plan in place.
-Your maintenance plan should include both interior and exterior maintenance tasks, as well as a schedule of when each task should be completed.
+Finally, one of the best ways to create and own a low-maintenance rental is to have a comprehensive maintenance plan.
+Your maintenance plan should include interior and exterior maintenance tasks and a schedule of when each task should be completed.
 Carrying out routine maintenance every month is essential to preventing expensive emergency repairs and keeping your rental as low-maintenance as possible.